 - Send follow-up campaigns to contacts coming from a campaign or advert placed externally, such as on Facebook.
 Use Web Behavior Tracking to target contacts clicking directly through and visiting your pages from a source external to your site, and combine this with the program builder to automate the sending of follow-up campaigns.

 - Enrich your contact knowledge

 - Improve your relationship with your customer base

 - Extend the reach of your service

 - Ultimately drive up your ROI

-In short, Web Behaviour Tracking enables you to go much further, empowering you to maximise lead and sales opportunities with speed and ease.
+In short, Web Behavior Tracking enables you to go much further, empowering you to maximise lead and sales opportunities with speed and ease.

-Web Behaviour Tracking collects data in the following way:
+Web Behavior Tracking collects data in the following way:

-- Once Web Behaviour Tracking is purchased and activated, a snippet of code is sent to you that can either be added to the header or footer of any web page on your site that you'd like tracked.
+- Once Web Behavior Tracking is purchased and activated, the tracking code can either be added to the header or footer of any web page on your site that you'd like tracked.

 - It takes up to an hour for tracking data from your website to appear in dotmailer